 Kentucky's plan for the use of Title II, Part A funds underscores the agency's belief that the best way to improve student achievement is to increase the effectiveness of educators who are closest to students.
-The Kentucky Department of Education (KDE) will provide support for implementation of rigorous standards, educator effectiveness and improved student achievement through strong investment in educators, especially principals who are well-prepared and supported to lead the professional development of other educators.
-Professional learning for principals is focused on the four domains of the Charlotte Danielson Framework for Teaching that include planning and preparation, classroom environment, instruction and professional responsibilities.
-This professional learning includes personalized support, regional learning labs, statewide networking opportunities and Plus One thought partnering.
-The intended outcome of this professional learning is to ensure that educators are supported through meaningful, formative feedback cycles that promote peer-to-peer learning and distributed leadership models.
+The Kentucky Department of Education (KDE) administers a working conditions survey in schools every other year to gather teacher and principal input.
+The results are used to determine and address the professional learning needs of teachers and principals.
+KDE will provide supplemental professional learning support for implementation of Kentucky's Academic Standards, educator effectiveness and improved student achievement through strong investment in educators, especially principals who are well-prepared and supported to lead the professional learning of other educators.
+KDE employs staff who are specifically dedicated to the implementation of professional growth and evaluation systems that align to Kentucky's Framework for Teaching and support educator development at the local level.
+Professional learning for principals is focused on the four performance measures of the Kentucky Framework for Personnel Evaluation that include planning, environment, instruction and professionalism.
+The training emphasizes effective feedback and conferencing techniques that lead to teacher growth and effectiveness.
+This professional learning also includes personalized support, regional learning labs, statewide networking opportunities and Plus One thought partnering.
+The intended outcome of this professional learning is to ensure that educators are supported through meaningful, formative feedback cycles that promote peer-to-peer learning and distributed leadership models through authentic learning experiences.